-For the next platform upgrade we envision the implementation of a multiple antenna system, more sophisticated signal processing algorithms (e.g. multi user detection and iterative decoding), and higher layer protocol stacks (e.g. MAC layer).
-We also envision to improve the design of the radio subsystem in terms of both flexibility and sensitivity.
+In this paper we presented the major features of a real-time SDR platform implementing the essential physical layer of UMTS/TDD.
+This first prototype demonstrated the viability of SDR systems based on the DSP technology to provide universal seamless connection to wireless communication users.
+For the next platform upgrade we envision the implementation of a multiple antenna system, more sophisticated signal processing algorithms (e.g. multiuser detection and iterative decoding), and higher layers of the protocol stack (e.g. MAC layer).
+We also envision improving the design of the radio subsystem in terms of both flexibility and sensitivity.
 Along with these activities the platform will be opened to both academic and industrial partners to activate collaborations on specific research topics.